Examples of Colloquialism And Their Traits

 Unique words which are only present in a particular dialect

 Let us take the examples of idioms.
-Whereas the phrase, it’s raining cat and dogs, represents heavy raining all over the world, the people of Louisiana use the phrase it’s raining monkeys to convey the same idea.
+Whereas the phrase, it’s raining cat and dogs, represents heavy rain all over the world, the people of Louisiana use the phrase it’s raining monkeys to convey the same idea.

 How to distinguish colloquialism from Jargon and Slang?